As you plan your outdoor vacation in Ontario, there are a few things that you will need to consider regarding Canada’s boating regulations.

-Recent changes to the Small Vessel Regulations allow a non-resident of Canada to bring and use their own personal flotation device or life jacket legally while visiting Canada.
+The Small Vessel Regulations allow a non-resident of Canada to bring and use their own personal flotation device or life jacket legally while visiting Canada.
 This safety equipment must conform to the laws of their home country and be of an appropriate size and in good condition.

 You are required by law to have a lifejacket or PFD (Personal Flotation Device) on board for each person on a watercraft .
 This includes human-powered craft.
 It is recommended that individuals choose red, yellow, or orange lifejackets or PFDs in order to be more visible on the water.